 In addition, there are real risks of resources being drained through corruption at each stage of these transactions.
 An example : female workers in a textile factory in Bangladesh have to queue up to collect their salary every two weeks.
 They subsequently have to go and pay school fees and water and electricity bills in cash, draw eventual benefits, and sometimes give backhanders to officials.
 Paying salaries electronically via bank cards, mobile phones, or any other technology, provides poor people with access to the banking system and reduces corruption.

-Yet today, we have all the technologies to carry out secure payments throughout the developing world.
+Yet today, we have all the technologies to carry out secure digital payments throughout the developing world.
 In addition, we have conducted research with the Government of Mexico which shows that the administration saves USD 1.3bn a year by making all its payments using electronic or banking methods.
 Another study conducted with Coca-Cola in Nigeria has shown that electronic payments reduce risks of theft during truck deliveries to bars.
 For example, on a market in Lagos, a Coca-Cola truck is full of cases of bottles in the morning… At the end of the morning, it is mainly carrying cash and becomes a target for thieves.
 When Coca-Cola started getting its distributors to pay via bank accounts, its insurance charges dropped considerably.

 Is it possible to move towards a cashless world, while Africa is far from having widespread access to the banking system and being connected to the Internet ?